U.N. chief urges calm in Haiti, Security Council likely to meet

-NEW YORK, July 7 (Reuters) - U.N.
-Secretary-General Antonio Guterres denounced the assassination of Haitian President Jovenel Moise on Wednesday while the U.N.
-Security Council expressed deep shock, sorrow and sympathy over Moise's death.
+NEW YORK (Reuters) -U.N.
+Secretary-General Antonio Guterres denounced Haitian President Jovenel Moise’s assassination, while the U.N.
+Security Council expressed deep shock, sorrow and sympathy over Moise’s death ahead of a likely meeting on Thursday.

-"The perpetrators of this crime must be brought to justice," Guterres' spokesman Stephane Dujarric said in a statement.
-"The United Nations will continue to stand with the Government and the people of Haiti." read more
+“The perpetrators of this crime must be brought to justice,” Guterres’ spokesman Stephane Dujarric said in a statement on Wednesday.
+“The United Nations will continue to stand with the Government and the people of Haiti.”

 “We all knew it was sensitive and difficult on the ground in Haiti, in view of the political situation and the security situation.
 This puts that in even graver danger than before,” Ireland’s U.N.
 Ambassador Geraldine Byrne Nason told reporters.